Home

 Jesse Minerd was born in 1825 in Fayette County, PA, one of 15 children of Henry and Hester (Sisler) Minerd.
 His life was cut short by a tragic accident.

 Tragically, February 1860, Jesse was "killed accidentally."
-The nature of the accident is unknown, other than it was "sudden," according to the 1860 Fayette County Mortality Schedule, seen here.
+The nature of the accident is unknown, other than it was "sudden," as written in the 1860 Fayette County Mortality Schedule.

 Jesse's burial site also is un-recorded, but he may rest in the Rush Cemetery which adjoined the Smalley farm.
-The reason for suspecting so is that his father in law, Jonathan Smalley, was buried there in 1863, just a few years later.
+The reason for suspecting so is that his father in law was buried there in 1863, just a few years later.

 On the 1860 census, Sarah was listed as a "widow" at age 33.